demisto/content/Packs/TeamCymru/Integrations/TeamCymruScout/README.md

 ### scout-indicator-search

 ***
-Return the summary information available for the given domain or IP using Scout query language.
+Return the summary information available for the given domain or IP address using Scout query language.

 #### Base Command